-Benchmark TOPIX (Total Return Net).
+Benchmark MSCI Europe Small Cap Index (Total Return Net).
 For currency hedged Share Classes, the benchmark is hedged to the Share Class currency.

 The Sub-Fund is actively managed.
 Though the majority of its holdings (excluding derivatives) are likely to be components of the benchmark, the Investment Manager has broad discretion to deviate from its securities, weightings and risk characteristics.

-The degree to which the Sub-Fund may resemble the composition and risk characteristics of the benchmark will vary over time and its performance may be meaningfully different.
+The degree to which the Sub-Fund may resemble the composition and risk characteristics of the benchmark will vary over time and its performance may be meaningfully different

-Main investment exposure At least 67% of assets invested in equities of companies with positive E/S characteristics or companies that demonstrate improving E/S characteristics and that are domiciled, or carrying out the main part of their economic activity, in Japan.
-The remainder of assets may be invested in equities of companies considered less sustainable than those described above.
+Main investment exposure At least 67% of assets invested in equities of small capitalisation companies that are domiciled, or carrying out the main part of their economic activity, in a European country.